googleapis/gapic-generator-go/CONTRIBUTING.md

 When new files are added, or existing ones are deleted or moved, the appropriate BUILD files must be updated.
 This can, and should, be done automatically via Gazelle e.g. `make gazelle`.

-_Note: If running on linux, you must comment remove the `''` value of the `-i` flag in the this target's `sed` command._
+_Note: If running on linux, you must comment remove the `''` value of the `-i` flag in this target's `sed` command._

 If there are changes to the `go.mod`, an equivalent change must be made on the `repositories.bzl` macro that defines the Go repository dependencies.
 This can be done manually or by executing the Make target: `make update-bazel-repos`.

-_Note: If running on linux, you must comment remove the `''` value of the `-i` flag in the this target's `sed` command._
+_Note: If running on linux, you must comment remove the `''` value of the `-i` flag in this target's `sed` command._

 ## Releases